kirillkurko/awesome-react-template/README.md

 # awesome-react-template
 Create React app with TypeScript, ESLint, Prettier configured in a single command.

+> **Warning**: template is in his early days, so issues and incompatibilities
+> are possible.
+Feel free to contribute and report issues if they appear.
+> I'll do some heavy testing in next weeks to make sure that it's working
+> fine with at least most popular libraries.

 ## Motivation

 React ecosystem is flexible.
 And that's great, because you can configure only the